 - Few conversations, at any time of life, are more stimulating, more spontaneous and more genuinely original than those long ridiculous talks we all have, when we are very young, late at night about the meaning of life.

-Jan Morris, born James Humphrey Morris, is a Welsh historian, author and travel writer.
-She is known for the Pax Brittanica trilogy, and for portraits of cities, notably Oxford, Venice, and Trieste.
+Jan Morris, born James Humphrey Morris, was a Welsh historian, author and travel writer.
+She was known for the Pax Brittanica trilogy, and for portraits of cities, notably Oxford, Venice, and Trieste.
 Her 1985 novel Last Letters from Hav was shortlisted for the Booker Prize.
 A trans woman, she was published under her birth name until 1972, when she transitioned to living as female.